Welcome to Breckenridge, Colorado!

-Located at 9,603 feet above sea level on the western slope of the Continental Divide in the heart of the Rocky Mountains lies the charming Victorian-style town of Breckenridge.
+Located at 9,603 feet above sea level on the western slope of the Continental Divide in the heart of the Rocky Mountains lies the charming Victorian-style town of Breckenridge, Colorado.
 Although it feels remote, one of the town’s calling cards is its accessibility, being only 90 miles from Denver.

 Established in 1859 during the height of the mid-nineteenth-century Gold Rush, Breckenridge survived the heydays of gold prospecting and boomed once again in 1879 when other silver and lead carbonates were found.
 The town was incorporated in 1880.
 Since then, the town of Breckenridge has gone on to become the recreation centerpiece of Summit County.

 For the 3,400 permanent residents, present-day Breckenridge offers an incomparable quality of life with an excellent school system and community programs.
 Breckenridge’s world-class amenities, historic charm, amazing scenery, wonderful climate makes for a truly remarkable experience.
-Breckenridge is truly a year-round destination.
+Breckenridge, Colorado is truly a year-round destination.